Skip to content

 We Swipe, We Scroll – By Aashi Singh, Dubai, UAE

-In a world where attention is currency, this poem exposes how constant digital immersion shapes — and often distorts — our values, focus, and even sense of identity.
-At Poets & Peace, we believe poetry can wake us up — not…
+In a world where attention is currency, this poem exposes how constant digital immersion shapes and often distorts – our values, focus, and even sense of identity.
+At Poets & Peace, we believe poetry can wake us up – not just…

 Read the PoemWe Swipe, We Scroll – By Aashi Singh, Dubai, UAE